eclipse-ecsp/cache-utils/README.md

 <b>Each object has a `mutationId` which is meant to be returned in asynchronous operations</b>

 > **_NOTE:_** Support for pipelined batch executions are provided through the .*Async() methods.
-Clients of `redis-cache` are encouraged to use Async methods to improve throughput.
+Clients of `cache-utils` are encouraged to use Async methods to improve throughput.
 For typical store and forget or store and retrieve slightly later use cases, Async methods will bring about quite a bit of throughput improvement.

 # Table of Contents
 * [Getting Started](#getting-started)